-With respect to the Losing FOA, the working group is recommending retaining the Losing FOA requirements with minor modifications, although the working group is recommending that the term "Transfer Confirmation" is used in place of the term Losing FOA.
-For further information, please see Recommendation 17.
+With respect to the Losing FOA, the working group is recommending to retain the Losing FOA requirements with minor modifications, although the working group is recommending that the term "Transfer Confirmation" is used in place of the term Losing FOA.
+For further information, please see Preliminary Recommendation 2.